yujiri8/yujiri.xyz/software/tutorial_structure.md

 5. Higher-order functions, currying, `map` and `filter`, lambdas, function composition
 6. Modules and stdlib
 7. Custom types and record syntax and classes, then Functor, kinds
-8. Text IO (this isn't as essential in a language with an interactive mode, but it still really should've been earlier); files and streams; Randomness (which is a monster in a pure language!); bytestrings and exceptions
+8. Text IO (this isn't as essential in a language with an interactive mode, but it still should've been earlier); files and streams; randomness (which is a monster in a pure language!); bytestrings and exceptions
 9. More about functors, applicatives, and monads (and monoids)